 Here at Volhard Dog Nutrition, we understand happiness and peace of mind are the pillars for a strong relationship between a dog and its owner.
 While a happy and healthy dog is every dog owner’s dream, bringing this dream to life is no easy task.
 As a dog owner, you must sometimes feel like you’re not doing enough, and we understand that.
 Although it’s easy for dog owners to suddenly feel overwhelmed, the truth is that you can easily ensure your canine friend’s peace of mind!
 With a lot of attention and proper Fresh and Natural diet, there’s no doubt that your dog will reward you with a long, happy life.

-In our previous blog posts (hyperlink to the previous blog post here), we’ve discussed how a proper Fresh Natural diet, based on foods rich with omega-3 fatty acids and vitamin B12, is essential for your dog’s well-being.
+In our previous blog posts, we’ve discussed how a proper Fresh Natural diet, based on foods rich with omega-3 fatty acids and vitamin B12, is essential for your dog’s well-being.
 Today, we’re going to enlarge this list with another nutrient, one that is so common, we often neglect its contribution toward a healthy life: Vitamin C!

 Vitamin C for Dogs

 Scientifically known as the L-ascorbic acid, vitamin C is a water-soluble nutrient with numerous positive attributes not only for your dog but for you as well.
 With its antioxidant abilities, vitamin C supports a sound immune system, vital for your dog’s healthy growth.
 There are actually 4 types of vitamin C: Calcium Ascorbate, Ascorbic Acid, Ester-C and Sodium Ascorbate.
 Which one should I use with my dog?
 Stay with us and we will dive deeper into this as we go!